lucdebrouwer/techdegree-project-6/README.md

  * Font family changed to Century and Century gothic
  * about me.p background and live links are now blue of color instead of the default black color.

+Please note that accessing projects start at /project/0 and not at /project/1.
+When navigating to a project that doesn't exist, the express application will render a custom 404 page saying the ID is missing or is wrong.
+The projects array starts at 0 instead of at 1 for development convenience.

 ## Installation
 Make sure you're in a right directory, open up a command prompt that can run git commands.
 Clone the project.